 Figure 3: Semtech’s AVX100 AV Extender can be used to transmit up to 4K60 video over 100m of Cat-6a standard copper category cabling.

 For the most cost-effective point-to-point matrix switch solution, providing the lowest end-to-end latency performance, Semtech’s AVX100 AV Extender can be used to transmit up to 4K60 video over 100m of Cat-6a standard copper category cabling.
-When paired with an industry standard 10GBaseT PHY, only a handful of core components are needed to implement the complete AVX Transmitter solution.
+When paired with an industry standard 10GBaseT PHY, only a handful of core components are needed to implement the complete AVXT Transmitter solution.

-Similarly, the AVX100 can be used to power the AVX Receiver, providing an end-to-end solution with sub-millisecond latency for high performance matrix switch applications using copper category cabling.
+Similarly, the AVX100 can be used to power the AVXT Receiver, providing an end-to-end solution with sub-millisecond latency for high performance matrix switch applications using copper category cabling.
 As a single chip solution for both Transmitter and Receivers, the AVX100 can also be dynamically switched between Transmitter and Receiver operation, allowing single hardware designs to be configurable at install.

 Figure 4: AVX100 is also capable of dynamic switching between transmitter and receiver operation.